Our inclusion and diversity mission

-Whilst we’re proud of the progress we’ve made we know there’s more to do.
+While we’re proud of the progress we’ve made, we know there’s more to do.
 So, we’re not going to sit back and rest on our laurels.

 We’ll continue to do the right thing in the right way.

 Our mission is to build an inclusive culture where everyone can thrive and for our society to reflect the diversity of the wider communities we serve.

 We all flourish when we are allowed to be ourselves

 People are placing more value on careers that offer a diversity of experience, meaning and purpose.
 They want to be true to themselves in the workplace.

 We want that for them too.
 Because we know it doesn’t just make for a happier more fulfilling workplace.
 It increases innovation, drives better decision-making and boosts performance.

 And that means we can do our best by our members.
-This is why we’re making sure that inclusion and diversity is at the heart of what and how we do things at Nationwide.
+This is why we’re making sure that inclusion and diversity is at the heart of how we do things and what we do at Nationwide.

 Real change in inclusion and diversity demands a different approach.
 It requires leadership to commit to plans.
 And to be accountable for delivering them.

 Our board and leadership team are committed to progressing our inclusion and diversity strategy.
 Each of our business areas have Inclusion Partners with their own inclusion and diversity plans.
 The plans are guided by our strategy, driven by leadership and shaped by their people.